 The Canal House

-We had no interest in partying whatsoever.
-We didn’t even want to go sightseeing and no intention of fine dining, any sorts of sports or exciting things.
-We wanted to chill, hang out, wander the streets aimlessly, maybe take a couple of pictures if they happen, maybe rent a movie, perhaps walking further away from the inner city than usual.
+We wanted to chill, hang out, and relax.
 That’s why we picked out a really comfortable and cozy hotel.
 Two nights in what might possibly be the biggest bed I’ve ever slept in and a top notch view: The Canal House.
 If you’re not intending to spend much money on activities, you might just as well book yourself a great hotel that you feel comfortable in.
-It’s a bit steep, but totally worth it.
 It was perfect for us.
-We even ended up playing Chess in the lobby, and at no time did my phone ring to distract me.
-I’d like to high five myself now.
+We even ended up playing Chess in the lobby.
+I think we both lost.

 Being a tourist in Amsterdam

 If you haven’t been to Amsterdam: I can only recommend a short city trip.
 I love everything about this beautiful city, even the tourist traps.
 The inner red light district is very interesting in architecture and people.
 Also, there are the coffee shops which are usually packed with amateur tourist smokers.
-Makes for a fun experience to all those who regularly hang out in Görlitzer Park.
+Makes for a fun experience to watch.

 Besides the boat ride we also spent an hour atop of the Sky Lounge.
 It has a top-notch view over Amsterdam.
-We were told that the library right next to the Sky Lounge had a rooftop café as well, but we felt like splurging (totally worth it).
 It costs no cover to get to the Sky Lounge but the drinks are fairly pricey.

 We ended up at the Oude Pijp, another nice quarter of Amsterdam I have never been to.
-It flashes more cultural diversity and some modern architecture than the inner city… that’s only how far my witty observations go.
-I was on a natural anesthesia most of the time, mind you.
 We enjoyed Surinamese food (AWESOME) in the Oude Pijp, some really good stuff if you’re into East Asian kitchen.
-The restaurant was recommended to us by a local, and I would love to pass it forward: Warung Spang Makandra was not only delicious, the service was amazing and everything on the menu affordable.
+The restaurant was recommended to us by a local, and I would love to pass it forward: Warung Spang Makandra was extremely delicious.

 No Amsterdam visit without a walk through Vondelpark!
-I realize I’ve only seen Amsterdam in the summertime twice, so this was only my second time in Vondelpark.
 It’s a large park that feels tiny relative to any park in Berlin.
 And we just kept on walking this miniature city.
 It’s a big plus to Berlins vastness.
 You can reach everything by foot or bike in a short time… convenience at it’s best.